alabou/bcp-006-01/docs/NMOS With H.264.md

 ### RTP transport

 Connection Management using IS-05 proceeds in exactly the same manner as for any other stream format carried within RTP.
-The SDP file at the **/transportfile** endpoint on Senders MUST comply with the requirements of RFC 6184 and, if appropriate, ST 2110-22.
+The SDP file at the **/transportfile** endpoint on Senders MUST comply with the same requirements described for the SDP transport file at the IS-04 Sender `manifest_href`.

 An SDP file provided in the `transport_file` attribute of a `PATCH` request on the **/staged** endpoint of Receivers MUST also comply with RFC 6184 and, if appropriate, ST 2110-22.

+Informative Note: Receivers MUST handle SDP transport files may not comply with the additional requirements described for Senders.
+Only RFC 6184 and, if appropriate, ST 2110-22 compliance is required

 - [ ] An SDP file provided in the `transport_file` attribute of a `PATCH` request on the **/staged** endpoint of Receivers MUST also comply with RFC 7798 and, if appropriate, ST 2110-22.

+- [ ] Informative Note: Receivers MUST handle SDP transport files may not comply with the additional requirements described for Senders.
+Only RFC 7798 and, if appropriate, ST 2110-22 compliance is required.

 An example SDP file is provided in the [Examples](../examples/).